 As urban gardening continues to grow in popularity, people have become increasingly creative in how they leverage outdoor spaces.
-Having attempted to grow vegetable gardens for the better part of the last decade, I’ve learned many lessons the hard way.
+I've attempted to grow vegetable gardens for the better part of the last decade and I’ve learned many lessons the hard way.
 Each new growing season provides a unique set of challenges and countless opportunities to further cultivate my skills.
 As I’ve dug deeper into the disciplines of both gardening and organizational change, the parallels seem more apparent with each passing year.

 First things first: anyone who tells you growing a garden is easy is nuts.
-The same holds true with driving organizational change.
-Both appear pretty straightforward on paper and are usually tricky and often unpredictable in practice.
-Here are three aspects that growing a garden and driving organizational change have in common:
+The same holds true for driving organizational change.
+Both appear pretty straightforward on paper yet are usually tricky and often unpredictable in practice.
+Here are three things that growing a garden and driving organizational change have in common.

 the beginning Requires lots of energy with little to show for it

 When I first started down the path toward a vegetable garden, I severely underestimated the amount of preparation and planning required.
 I now appreciate a thoughtful approach, intentionally addressing different factors that impact the overall result.
 After a disastrous first year, I've learned to start by examining my physical space, prioritizing the selection of veggies, studying the almanac, and mapping out the growing season on a calendar.
 Each plant has a slightly different schedule and requires a different treatment to produce the desirable outcome.
 It’s also important to prepare the soil and ensure the pH is in a reasonable zone for new growth to occur.
 This all takes hours of work, and we haven’t even put anything into the ground yet!